Ariel0123/Orthocoronavirinae-Coronavirus/README.md

 <h2>This model is not approved by any institution or organization, it's only to test how deep learning works detecting the subfamily Orthocoronavirinae(Coronavirus), that belongs to the family Coronaviridae.</h2>

-<h2>This model does not detect COVID-19, it detects the subfamily Orthocoronavirinae(Coronavirus).</h2>
+<h2>This model does not detect COVID-19, it detects the subfamily Orthocoronavirinae(Coronavirus virion).</h2>

 <hr>